-Jack has achieved a new career-high ranking 8 times so far in 2022, breaking into the Top 200 on 21st of February and peaking at No. 94 in July.
+Jack Draper reached a new career high on the ATP rankings at No.55.
+His impressive year continued at the ATP Masters 1000 in Montreal where he reached the quarter-finals, en route he claimed his first top 5 win against Stefanos Tsitsipas.
 He began the 2022 season by going 23-3 on ATP Challenger Tour, winning titles at Forli-2, Forli-4, Forli-5 and St. Brieuc.
 He’s celebrated wins against Sinner and Bublik and this summer reached the semi-finals of the ATP 250 in Eastbourne.

 Jack concluded his junior career by achieving career-high No. 7 and reaching the 2018 Wimbledon boys’ singles final.